sudoghut/safe-trigger/README.md

 ## Current Limitations

-- Only supports Google's Gemini 2.0 Flash model
+- Only supports Google's Gemini 2.0 Flash model and OpenRouter API
-- Token type must be set to "gemini" in the database
+- Token type must be set to "gemini" or "openrouter" in the database
 - Single server instance (no clustering)
 - Local SQLite database (no distributed setup)